Cartesian materialism: A philosophy without adherents?

 it is a philosophy without adherents.
-In this view, Cartesian materialism is essentially a "Straw Man" — an argument explicitly constructed just so it can be refuted:
+In this view, Cartesian materialism is essentially a "straw man" — an argument explicitly constructed just so it can be refuted:

-The now standard response to Dennett’s project is that he has picked a fight with a straw man.
+The now standard response to Dennett's project is that he has picked a fight with a straw man.
 Cartesian materialism, it is alleged, is an impossibly naive account of phenomenal consciousness held by no one currently working in cognitive science or the philosophy of mind.
-Consequently, whatever the effectiveness of Dennett’s demolition job, it is fundamentally misdirected (see, e.g., Block, 1993, 1995; Shoemaker, 1993; and Tye, 1993).
+Consequently, whatever the effectiveness of Dennett's demolition job, it is fundamentally misdirected (see, e.g., Block, 1993, 1995; Shoemaker, 1993; and Tye, 1993).

 It is a point of intense debate as to how many philosophers and scientists even accept Cartesian materialism.
 On the one hand, some say that this view is "held by no one currently working in cognitive science or the philosophy of mind" or insist that they "know of no one who endorses it."
 (Michael Tye) On the other hand, some say that Cartesian materialism "informs virtually all research on mind and brain, explicitly and implicitly" (Antonio Damasio) or argue that the common "commitment to qualia or 'phenomenal seemings'" entails an implicit commitment to Cartesian materialism that becomes explicit when they "work out a theory of consciousness in sufficient detail".

 Dennett suggests that the Cartesian materialism, though rejected by many philosophers, still colors people's thinking.
 He writes:

 "Perhaps no one today explicitly endorses Cartesian materialism.
 Many theorists would insist that they have explicitly rejected such an obviously bad idea.
 But as we shall see, the persuasive imagery of a Cartesian theater keeps coming back to haunt us — laypeople and scientists alike — even after its ghostly dualism has been denounced and exorcised."

 Replies from dualism

 Many philosophers question Dennett's immediate rejection of dualism (dismissing it after only a few pages of argument in Consciousness Explained), pointing to a variety of reasons that people often find dualism to be a compelling view (see Arguments for dualism).

 To proponents of dualism, mental events have a certain subjective quality to them, whereas physical events obviously do not.
 That is, for example, what a burned finger feels like, what sky blue looks like, what nice music sounds like, and so on.
-There is something that it is like to feel pain, to see a familiar shade of blue, and so on; These sensations independent of behavior are known as qualia, and the philosophical problem posed by their alleged existence is called the hard problem of consciousness by Chalmers.
+There is something that it is like to feel pain, to see a familiar shade of blue, and so on; These sensations independent of behavior are known as qualia, and the philosophical problem posed by their alleged existence is called the hard problem of consciousness by David Chalmers.

 Dualists argue that Dennett does not explain these phenomena, so much as ignore them.
 Indeed, the title of Dennett's book Consciousness Explained is often lampooned by critics, who call the book Consciousness Explained Away or even Consciousness Ignored.